samuelviveiros/web-scraping_al.to.leg.br/README.md

 # web-scraping_assembleia-legislativa-to
-Scrap data related to the Assembleia Legislativa do Tocantins (Brazil)'s transparency and accountability
+Scraps data related to the Assembleia Legislativa do Tocantins (Brazil)'s transparency and accountability